All Your Colors Combined

 - Played for laughs in Happiness!!.
 Spells cast by various Wizarding School students fuse by accident into a "wild magic" that turns Jun Watarase into a girl.

-- Devil Hunter Yohko In the sixth episode when Yohko, Ayoko and Asuza 2 combine their powers, the background undulates with their respective colours.
+- Devil Hunter Yohko: In the sixth episode when Yohko, Ayoko and Asuza 2 combine their powers, the background undulates with their respective colours.
+In previous episodes, most hunter's powers were gold.

 - Slight different in Katekyo Hitman Reborn! where Tsuna's guardians represent a different weather type and each weather attribute has one of the colours of the rainbow attached to it as their 'Dying Will Flame'.